-The units are expected to begin No trading of the units or the trading on or promptly after the date underlying Class A ordinary shares and of this prospectus.
-The Class A warrants would be permitted until the shares and warrants completion of a business combination. comprising the units will begin During this period, the securities would our initial business combination.
+trading on or promptly after the date underlying Class A ordinary shares and of this prospectus.
+The Class A warrants would be permitted until the shares and warrants completion of a business combination. comprising the units will begin During this period, the securities would until 30 days after the completion of to the completion of a business combination, but securities received and cash paid in connection with the exercise would be deposited in the escrow or trust account.